thedynamiclinker/we/alphabet/READWE.md

 In this directory, we'll be learning the alphabet.

-You may know a lot, but you don't know that yet.
+Because you already know a lot, but you don't know that yet.

 That's ok.
 Anyone can learn the alphabet with a little practice.